RobertMolenaar-UT/fastFLIM/README.md

 ![A2_Shep2_20__FLIM_Ch1→2_cr](https://github.com/user-attachments/assets/5f02dfff-c8ec-4779-b356-24f447a1fb1a)

-*Figure 1, Example of a 1 channel fastFLIM converted image, of cells labelled with FluoVolt dye, that shows change in lifetime* Shep2 cell made my E. de Jong .
+*Figure 1, Example of a 1 channel fastFLIM converted image, of cells labelled with FluoVolt dye, that shows change in lifetime, Shep2 cell made my E. de Jong.*

 ## Discription
 The main purpose of the fastFLIM script is one can convert by batch multiple PTU files, or a folder with PTU files, and get a series Fluorescent fastFLIM images with minimal user input.
 This is usefull for screening results during imaging and to be used in presentations.
 FastFLIM calculates the average arrival time, which is a fast method to get a fluorescent lifetime information for image with low photon counts per pixel, which is typical for TCSPC methods.